 In recent years there has been a significant increase in NHS funding for the CAMHS service as a whole including an uplift of approximately £600,000 last year.
-The overall CAHMS service has a budget of just over £7M this year compared to just below £6M the previous year.
+The overall CAHMS service has increased from £5.2M in 2018 up to £7.1M this year.